internetofwater/geoconnex.us/pygeoapi/README.md

 1. PIDs registered with the `geoconnex.us` pid server for the features

 ### Spatial Features
-Spatial feature data should be contributed in `geojson` format and be optimized for simple web-preview.
+Spatial feature data should be contributed in `SQLite GeoPackage` (preferably) or `geojson` format and be optimized for simple web-preview.
 This means the geometry should be simplified as much as is practical and attributes should be useful to a general audience.

 At a minimum, the features should include attributes containing a name for the features and the PIDs of the features.
 The PIDs should be in an attribute titled `uri`.